-Seamlessly manage all of your form submissions, including funding, sponsorship or in-kind requests.
+Seamlessly manage all of your form submissions, including funding, sponsorship, in-kind requests or anything else you can dream up!
 Collect, track and process your submissions in ONE place, saving you significant administrative time.

 - Managing Submissions